maxrog/Extensions-Subclasses/README.md

 # Extensions-Subclasses
-A collection of useful extensions and subclasses for Swift.
+A collection of useful extensions, subclasses, and protocols for Swift.